kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     ./Taskfile check-module $$MODULE_DIR
     ```

-    should work on most POSIX compliant systems.
+    should work on most POSIX compliant systems if `yourusernameSomeService` and
+    `ds-widget-tool` were placed in the same project directory (i.e. they are sibling directories.)

     In any case, you should see something like this: